B.B.A. in Accounting

 Students may also choose to pursue their Certified Public Accountant certification.
 If so, students must complete at least 150 semester hours of college credit and complete a bachelor’s or higher degree.

 The Mike Cottrell College of Business partners with a number of regional accounting firms to offer internships to students seeking careers in accounting.
-For more information on internships, please contact the Center for the Future of North Georgia.
+For more information on internships, please contact the Center for Entrepreneurship and Innovation.

 Beta Alpha Psi is the international honorary and service organization for accounting and finance students.
 Beta Alpha Psi provides (a) opportunities for developing technical and professional skills to complement the business curriculum within the Mike Cottrell College of Business, (b) participation in University community and regional community service, and (c) extensive interaction among students, faculty, and financial information professionals.